 The Foundation’s Board is made up of seven Trustees who are responsible for making sure the foundation is well run and doing what it was set up to do.

-They are Douglas (innocent CEO), Rich, Adam and Jon (innocent’s original founders), SJ (innocent employee), Christina (a socio-economist with over 20 years’ experience working with charities, businesses and community groups in Latin America, Asia and Europe) and Camilla, who has experience with humanitarian disasters from her time at Oxfam, and with health, as she heads up Amref.
+They are Nick (innocent CEO), Rich, Adam and Jon (innocent’s original founders), SJ (innocent’s people director), Christina (a socio-economist with over 20 years’ experience working with charities, businesses and community groups in Latin America, Asia and Europe) and Camilla, who has experience with humanitarian disasters from her time at Oxfam, and with health, as she heads up Amref UK.

-The Trustees delegate day-to-day management to the Foundation Director, Foundation Portfolio Manager and Senior Development Manager, who are assisted by a team of guardians.
+The Trustees delegate day-to-day management to the Foundation Director, and Senior Grants and Operations Manager, who are assisted by a team of guardians.
 The guardians are innocent employees who volunteer their time to work with the foundation’s charity partners and keep other innocent employees updated about the foundation’s work.
-Since 2004, 150 innocent employees have volunteered as foundation guardians.
+Since 2004, 160 innocent employees have volunteered as foundation guardians.

 You can read about the trustees here.